-Uniforms must be worn every day that the student is in attendance beginning the first day of school.
-Parents will be required to come and pick up the student from the school for any noncompliance of the uniform dress code.
+Uniforms must be worn every day that the student is in attendance, beginning the first day of school.
+Parents may be asked to come and pick up the student from the school for noncompliance of the uniform dress code.

 Why a mandatory dress code?
 A uniform dress code provides all of the following benefits: